Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 All of which is to say that the final decisions will be based on the unique circumstances involving each parent and their children.
 However, the burden of proof will lie with the parent who is seeking full custody.

-How can I prepare for a custody hearing?
+How can I prepare for a custody hearing in Long Island?

 Preparing for a custody hearing involves gathering relevant documentation and evidence that supports your case.
 This includes records of your involvement in your child's life, such as school reports, medical records, and any communication with the other parent.
 It's also beneficial to outline a parenting plan that demonstrates how you intend to meet your child's needs.